logo

 Prescott College

-The Master of Science (MS) in Counseling at Prescott College is a hybrid degree that combines online classes with on-campus opportunities to connect with faculty and other students.
-Students complete 60 credits in an interdisciplinary range of topics, such as Social Justice in Counseling and Counseling Theories.
-Optional areas of emphasis are offered, including Addiction Counseling and Marriage and Family Therapy.
+The Master of Science (MS) in Counseling at Prescott College is a CACREP-accredited hybrid degree that combines online classes with on-campus opportunities to connect with faculty and other students.
+Students complete credits in an interdisciplinary range of topics, such as Social Justice in Counseling and Counseling Theories.
+Optional areas of emphasis are offered, including Somatic Counseling and Marriage, Couple, and Family Counseling.
 New students are admitted in the fall and winter terms.
 Prescott College also has an online Master of Education (M.Ed.) in School Counseling that requires annual on-campus residencies.
-This 36-credit program meets state requirements for Arizona school counseling licensure, although students hoping to become licensed in other states should ensure the degree meets coursework requirements.
+This program meets state requirements for Arizona school counseling licensure, although students hoping to become licensed in other states should ensure the degree meets coursework requirements.

 References: